Tandoori Chicken and Tomato Onion Salad

 Step by Step

 Cooking like this in stages is easy.
-It just takes a little planning but in the end you don’t feel like you are stuck in the kitchen for huge lengths of time.
-I cooked the chicken the second night while I was making another meal, so by the third night I hardly had anything to do, it makes for a relaxing evening.
+It just takes a little planning but in the end, you don’t feel like you are stuck in the kitchen for huge lengths of time.
+I cooked the chicken the second night while I was making another meal.
+By the third night, I hardly had anything to do, it makes for a relaxing evening.
 Love that!!
 So that was my path to the Tandoori Chicken and it was excellent.
 I hope you enjoy it too!

 - 8 boneless, skinless chicken thighs

 - 1 Tbsp. flour